rphlmr/visual-gruvbox-medium-dark/README.md

 * Method : yellow
 * String : aqua
 * Numeric : purple
-* Field, Variable, other text : "beige"
+* Field, Variable, other text : beige

 ## Known issue
 - The variable (color beige) take the class color (green) when using an accessor (".") :(